-Relationship Of The Plan With Other Relevant Plans And Programmes

-Relevant plans and programmes are described in this section.
-These documents must be considered in the preparation of the new Draft County Development Plan.

-Summary Of Baseline Environment/ Existing Environmental Problems

-This is a summary of the baseline information on the current state of the environment of County Cavan, gathered together at the Scoping Stage.
-The main environmental problems are outlined here.

-Environmental Protection Objectives
+- Relationship Of The Plan With Other Relevant Plans And Programmes Relevant plans and programmes are described in this section.
+These documents must be considered in the preparation of the new Draft County Development Plan. - Summary Of Baseline Environment/ Existing Environmental Problems This is a summary of the baseline information gathered together at the Scoping Stage.
+The main environmental problems are outlined here. - Environmental Protection Objectives